Qumulo/qumulo-monitoring-dashboard/README.md

 ### Step 2: Create a Service Account and Access Token on your Qumulo Clusters
 For this section, follow the guidance in [Working with Qumulo Access Tokens](https://docs.qumulo.com/administrator-guide/qumulo-core/access-tokens.html) on the Qumulo Documentation Portal.

+A _bearer token_ is an item in the `Authorization` HTTP header which acts as the authentication mechanism for the Qumulo REST API.

 1. Create a service account.

 1. Assign a role with only `PRIVILEGE_METRICS_READ` to the service account.

-1. Create an access token for the role.
+1. Create an access token for the service account.

 1. Save the bearer token temporarily.

 ### Step 3: Configure Prometheus
-1. To let Prometheus read metrics from your clusters, update the Prometheus configuration in [`prometheus.yml`](/prometheus/prometheus.yml#L21-L21).
+1. To let Prometheus read metrics from your clusters, update the Prometheus configuration in [`prometheus.yml`](/prometheus/prometheus.yml#L22).

    **Note:** Perform the following step for each of your clusters.

-1. Under `scrape_configs`, copy the `qumulo-cluster` job and fill in the following:
+1. Into the `scrape_configs` section, copy the `qumulo-cluster` job and fill in the following:

    * `job_name`: A unique name for labeling the cluster's metrics.

-   * `static_configs` -> `targets`: A list that contains the cluster's DNS name or IP address.
+   * In the `static_configs` block, for `targets`: A list that contains the cluster's DNS name or IP address.

      **Notes:**